BlueNetCat/BlueNetCatAccio4.github.io/geoportal/HowToCreateMVT.md

 source activate mygdal

 ogr2ogr -f GeoJSON in.geojson -t_srs EPSG:4326 your_data.shp

+You can also limit the file
+ogr2ogr -f GeoJSON in.geojson -t_srs EPSG:4326 -clipdst -40 10 50 55 your_data.shp

 ```
 ### 1. Create a .mbtiles file with tippecanoe
 ```